CarolinJeba/js-drag-drop/README.md

  * Allow user to drag and drop an item to a different position
  * Button to check if items are in correct order
  * Show green for correct order and red for wrong order
+     * Udemy Tutorial by Brad Traversy

 Deployed using Netlify: https://reverent-bardeen-0435c2.netlify.app/

-Based on tutorial by Brad Traversy